← All resources

 The intent data market has done a remarkable job of convincing sales teams that knowing someone googled 'cloud migration best practices' means they're in the market for cloud migration services.
 They're not.
 They read an article.

-Intent data is most useful at the account level (multiple people at a company showing consistent interest over time) and completely useless at the individual level (one person read one thing).
-If you're paying for intent data, make sure you're using it at the right granularity and being honest with yourself about whether it's actually predicting anything.
+Intent data is most useful at the account level (multiple people at a company showing consistent interest over time) and completely useless at the individual level.

 Verdict: LOW-MEDIUM SIGNAL - Account-level patterns over time can be useful.
 Individual content consumption is almost always noise.